alexkrug/dev-docs/new_chain/relayer/relayer.md

 ```

 ### 1.2 Chain Submitter
-Chain Submitter delivers messages to the target chain, including **validator changes** of poly chain to CCD and **cross-chain messages**.
+Chain Submitter delivers messages to the target chain, including **validator changes** of Poly chain to CCD and **cross-chain messages**.
-Additionally, Chain Submitter will check whether the transaction has been verified in CCD.
+Additionally, Chain Submitter checks whether the transaction has been verified within the CCD.
-And the interface listed is necessary.
+The listed interface is necessary.

 ```go
 type IChainSubmitter interface {